 In addition, where the transaction must also be notified to the European Commission, the secretariat requires the parties to file the Form CO and indicate the names of the case handlers from the European Commission.

-Is there a pre-notification process before formal notification, and if so, what does this involve?
 Yes.
 The parties can submit a draft notification for review by the secretariat.
-The secretariat will review the draft notification within one to two weeks and notify the parties of any additional information it needs.
+The secretariat will review the draft notification within one to two weeks and inform the parties whether it needs any additional information.

-Pre-clearance implementation Can a merger be implemented before clearance is obtained?
 No, unless the Competition Commission (ComCo) has given permission to implement the transaction before clearance.
 There is an important difference between the EU Merger Control Regulation (139/2004) and Swiss merger control regime regarding the implementation of public bids.
-While under the regulation a public bid which has been notified may be implemented provided that the acquirer does not exercise the voting rights attached to the securities in question, in contrast, under the Swiss merger control regime, the acquisition of the shares itself constitutes an implementation, regardless of whether the voting rights attached to the respective securities are exercised.
+While under the EU Merger Control Regulation (139/2004), a public bid which has been notified may be implemented provided that the acquirer does not exercise the voting rights attached to the securities in question, in contrast, under the Swiss merger control regime, the acquisition of the shares itself constitutes an implementation, regardless of whether the voting rights attached to the respective securities are exercised.

 As mentioned ComCo can grant permission for early implementation of a transaction for valid reasons.
 Such valid reasons were deemed to exist where a delayed closing would have created financial difficulties for the target or in case of a public bid.